Independent and Decentralized Learning in Markov Potential Games: Review of Two-timescale asynchronous stochastic approximation

 \section{Review of Two-timescale asynchronous stochastic approximation}

-In this section we review the results from \cite{perkins2013asynchronous} on two-timescale asynchronous stochastic approximation.
+In this section we review the results from \cite{perkins2013asynchronous} on the theory of two-timescale asynchronous stochastic approximation.
 Note that we do not state their results in full generality but only to the extent necessary for this paper.

 Let \(\{x^t\}_{t=1}^{\infty}, \{y^t\}_{t=1}^{\infty}\) be the stochastic approximation updates.
 Let \(x^t\in\R^{\dimXSA}\), \(y^t\in\R^{\dimYSA}\) for all \(t\in\{1,2,..\}\).
 Let \(\bar{\dimXSA}\subset [\dimXSA]\) (resp. \(\bar{\dimYSA}\subset [\dimYSA]\)) be the elements of \(x\) update (resp. \(y\) update) that have positive probability of being updated in the asynchronous update process.
 At iterate \(t\), let \(\bar{\dimXSA}^t\subset\bar{\dimXSA}\) and \(\bar{\dimYSA}^t\subset \bar{\dimYSA}\) be the elements that are updated.
 Let